shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/media_segregation.md

 You will need to deploy a private VPC with the required VPC endpoints.
 We provide a [private VPC CloudFormation template](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) as a starting point.
 The template creates a VPC with 2 private subnets and the required VPC endpoints.

-  * Go the CloudFormation service in AWS Console.
+  * Go the CloudFormation service in AWS Console
-  * Select Template is ready.
+  * Select Template is ready
-  * Set Amazon S3 URL to https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml.
+  * Set Amazon S3 URL to https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml
-  * Next.
+  * Next
-  * Set a stack name like shotgun-vpc.
+  * Set a stack name like shotgun-vpc
-  * Set your S3 bucket name.
+  * Set your S3 bucket name
   * Next
   * Next